smapiot/piral/docs/tutorials/07-development-workflow.md

 > Publish the first pilets to the created pilet feed.

 Having the first pilets successfully running within the Piral instance concludes the setup phase.
-At this point the whole app could be also published in a production environment.
+At this point, the whole app could be also published in a production environment.

 > Publish the app shell.

 ## Feature Phase

-In the feature phase we scale the application by gathering requirements, developing pilets, and publishing them.
+In the feature phase, we scale the application by gathering requirements, developing pilets, and publishing them.
 Of course, bug fixes and enhancements to existing pilets will be also covered in this phase.

 > Build and publish more pilets.